realm/realm-studio/src/services/data-importer/README.md

-This is a CSV importer implementation base on https://github.com/realm/realm-cocoa-converter
+This is a data importer (support only CSV for now) implementation base on https://github.com/realm/realm-cocoa-converter

 It hase two major features: